GillesVandewiele/Visualizations-For-The-Curious/README.md

 ## Build & development

 After cloning the git, bring the command line to the project directory.
-Now, resolve the project dependencies bij executing `npm install`.
+Now, resolve the project dependencies by executing `npm install`.
 If you are using MS Visual Studio 2013, you should instead execute: `npm install --msvs_version=2013`.
 (If you encounter the ECONNRESET error, you resolve this by instructing npm to use http instead of https by executing:
 `npm config set registry http://registry.npmjs.org/` and retrying the install command from above.)